Skip to content

 Don’t start reading code on the first red run — a single failure could be a real bug just as easily as a flake.
 Flakiness only reveals itself across history, and for one suspected test the fastest way to get that history is bisection by repetition: run just that test, in isolation, N times, and calculate its actual flake rate.

 How many runs is enough depends on how rare the flake is: 20-30 isolated reruns catch most; rarer ones need more.
 Microsoft’s research team reran suspect tests 100 times locally, specifically to gather enough passing-and-failing logs to diff against each other (Lam et al., ISSTA 2019).
-Every major framework has a native way to do this without touching the rest of the suite:
+The caveat from that same study is the reason this step can’t be skipped: when Microsoft reran 100 known-flaky tests locally, 86% of them never failed once outside the CI pipeline (Lam et al., ISSTA 2019).
+A test that’s rock-solid across 100 local runs but still flakes in CI hasn’t ruled itself out as flaky — it’s ruled out a purely code-level bug and pointed the investigation at CI-specific causes instead: parallelism, resource contention, or environment differences, exactly where the next step goes.
+Every major framework has a native way to run this bisection without touching the rest of the suite:

 # Playwright: run one spec 30 times in isolation